 Hi, I’m Lee-an, 30 years old.

 I am a Catholic Lay Missionary and a Pro-life advocate.
 I am currently handling an advocacy program called Live Life.
 Live Life is one of the pillars of Live Christ, Share Christ.
 Aside from being passionate about the cause of faith, family and life, I am also currently teaching college students about God.
 I have been a part-time faculty member of De La Salle University – Manila’s Theology and Religious Education Department since January 2017.
 For a semester, I was also able to teach Theology of the Laity and Lay Spirituality in Don Bosco Center of Studies – Institute of Theological Formation.
 It is in that same institute that I am currently finishing my Master of Arts in Theology major in Moral Theology.
+Currently, I am also in San Carlos Seminary teaching seminarians about the Fundamentals of the Christian Faith.)
 Prior to me taking this road less traveled, I worked as nurse for two years in National Kidney and Transplant Institute.
 There, I learned the value of human life and how we should treat our patients holistically.
 I learned how to empathize and to advocate for others, especially those who have less in life.
 Although I found out that it was not really the place where I was meant to stay in for the long haul, it became my “training ground” to appreciate what washing the feet of my neighbor meant.
 I became a Catholic Lay Missionary of CFC – FFL after that for two years, serving under its media ministry – FLiQ – and also helping out the CBCP for its Year of the Laity.
 I felt called to “go out” momentarily and so for the next two years, I found myself ministering to kids from 3 years old to 12 and to college students in Saint Pedro Poveda College.
 I organized liturgies, paraliturgies and did retreats and recollections.
 I wrote the pastoral formation track of the Campus Ministry Office, which is still being used even after I left!
 I guess I was really put their for a reason.
 In Poveda, I learned the spirituality of the Desert and I fell in love with the “contemplative in action” way of life.
 It was through the Teresianas that, I believe, I grew to love God in a deeper way.
 And then came the call to study Theology, teach it and go back to missionary life.
 So here I am, sailing the seas with God being my Wind.

 During my free time, I love conversing with people and listening to their stories over coffee.
 I also find it a joy to share mine, when the opportunity calls for it.
 I like hanging out in the kitchen to cook and bake.
 It makes me smile to serve others through the little things, like surprising my friends with a homecooked meal or a bag of cookies, and through missionary work.
 Though I am Sanguine, there are times when I like being alone, with a book or my Kindle on hand.
 I like reading thought-provoking books, especially Catholic Classics authored by the Saints.
 I have been a writer since I was Grade 2 when I first won a literary contest.
 Discovering I could was not intentional but I realized how I loved putting words together to form a story, hence this blog!